HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 execution.
 I then summarize our current results with the Bohrium approach for CPU, GPGPU and cluster execution.
 Finally I present the state of my current work on FPGA execution in Bohrium.

+_Effective Interoperability (Simon Lund)_

+Programming languages and models are essential building blocks for computer-based problem-solving.
+The general challenge is about modeling concepts and abstractions for a given problem and expressing it programmatically to obtain a solution.
+A challenge that no single programming model or language can solve for the general case when put under the constraint of also efficiently utilizing hardware.
+However, many languages and models exist which solves classes of problems efficiently.
+Interoperability provides the means of combining them.
+In this talk, this approach is exemplified through the use of the emerging parallel programming language Chapel and the long-lived productivity language Python.
+The interoperability approach is exemplified by introducing Chapel and comparing strengths/weaknesses of the two languages and how to overcome them through the use of interoperability.

 _Transactional Partitioning: A New Abstraction for Main-memory Databases (Vivek Shah)_